The Forrester Wave Methodology

 • In some cases, a vendor we’re evaluating makes a major change to its offering or strategy during the course of the evaluation.
 This may include a product announcement, a product enhancement, a merger or acquisition, a brand name change, or a divestiture.
 To ensure a fair and efficient evaluation process, Forrester presents each company or product as it is publicly represented at the time of the research kickoff.

-• Announcements that vendors share with Forrester after kickoff (such as during the briefing or demo) may inform our evaluation or the advice we provide to clients in our text summary of the product.
-We do not, however, guarantee that we will represent any changes taking place after the kickoff.
+• Announcements that vendors share with Forrester after kickoff (such as during the briefing or demo) may inform our evaluation or the advice that we provide to clients in our text summary of the product.
+We do not, however, guarantee that we will represent any changes that take place after the kickoff.

-• We allow for one exception: If vendor we’re evaluating completes an acquisition or merger with another vendor we’re evaluating, and the public acquisition announcement takes place during the evaluation period but before our courtesy preview, we will note it as a footnote on the Wave graphic and as an endnote in each company’s written review.
-We do not re-evaluate companies based on changes announced during the evaluation period.
+• We allow for one exception: If a vendor we’re evaluating completes an acquisition of or merger with another vendor we’re evaluating, and the public acquisition announcement takes place during the evaluation period but before our courtesy preview, we will note it as a footnote on the Wave graphic and in each company’s written review.
+We do not reevaluate companies based on changes announced during the evaluation period.